tsvikina/portfolio/README.md

 # Teodora Tsvikina
-<i>Transitioning from a career in the music industry to data analytics, I bring a unique blend of analytical thinking, problem-solving, and creative skills.
-Proficient in Python, SQL, and data visualization tools, I am dedicated to leveraging my expertise to drive insights and support decision-making in organizations that prioritize sustainability, creativity, and social justice.</i>
+<i> Results-oriented professional with experience in organizing and coordinating diverse projects.
+I combine an analytical mindset with a creative background and excel in structuring processes, leading teams, and managing deadlines.
+I am currently pursuing a data engineering course to further enhance my technical expertise.
+I have experience setting up and guiding multidisciplinary projects, ensuring efficient planning, clear communication, and smooth collaboration among various stakeholders.
+I thrive in environments that prioritize creativity, sustainability, and social impact.
+Outside of work, I am active in music and the arts and have a broad interest in writing, performance, and culture.
+I enjoy long walks, adventures with my son, and continuously learning about a wide range of topics-from mathematics to spirituality</i>

 ---